neutrons/SNAPRed/docs/source/developer/architecture/backend/api/normalization/smooth_data_excluding_peaks_request.rst

 - crystalDMax (float, default=Config["constants.CrystallographicInfo.dMax"]): The maximum
   d-spacing value to consider in the smoothing process, sourced from application.yml.
   Like crystalDMin, this parameter delimits the data range of interest.

-- peakIntensityThreshold (float, default=Config["constants.PeakIntensityFractionThreshold"]):
-  The threshold for peak intensity; peaks below this threshold will not be considered in the smoothing process.
-Sourced from application.yml, this parameter helps to exclude insignificant peaks from the smoothing operation, focusing on the most relevant features of the data.